yonacwy/bible_study_app_v2/info/plan.md

 ### Version 0.8.0
 - [ ] Notebook Support
-  - [ ] Seperates different notes into notebooks
+  - [ ] Separates different notes into notebooks
   - [ ] Enable/Disable for viewing
   - [ ] See notes from different bible versions
 - [ ] Note viewer